Saw (film): Release

-Lionsgate picked up Saw's worldwide distribution rights at the 2004 Sundance Film Festival days before the film premiered on January 19, 2004.
+Lions Gate picked up Saw's worldwide distribution rights at the 2004 Sundance Film Festival days before the film premiered on January 19, 2004.
 There it played to a packed theater for three midnight showings to a positive reaction.
 It was the closing film at the Toronto International Film Festival on September 18, 2004.
 Lionsgate initially planned to release the film direct-to-video, but due to the positive reaction at Sundance, they chose to release it theatrically by Halloween.
 It was released on October 1, 2004 in the United Kingdom, October 29, 2004 in the United States and December 2, 2004 in Australia.
-The film was originally rated NC-17 (No children under 17 permitted) by the Motion Picture Association of America for strong graphic violence, though after being re-edited, it was released with an R rating.
+The film was initially rated NC-17 (No One 17 and Under Admitted) by the Motion Picture Association of America for strong graphic violence, though after being re-edited, it was released with an R rating.
 Lionsgate held a blood drive for the Red Cross called "Give Til It Hurts" and collected 4,249 pints of blood.

+On October 31, 2014, for the film's tenth anniversary, Saw was re-released to select theaters for one week.
+The release earned $650,051 in its opening weekend, and is the third lowest-grossing wide opening, fourth after the Toy Story re-release in 2020.
+At the end of its run, the release had grossed $815,324, bringing the film's overall domestic gross to $56,000,369.
+For its 20th anniversary in 2024, Fathom Events set a theatrical release of the unrated version on October 20 and 23.